dlguswo333/react-window-infinite-scroll/package/README.md

 ```

 # FAQ
+## What is the require version of `react`?
+You need to have react 17 or higher because we utilize [new JSX transform][new-jsx-transform].

 ## In which case `loadMoreitems` might cancel loading more items?
 In some cases, where `loadMoreItems` API author does not like to call the API too frequently,
 he/she might add a conditional statement.